chuckdries/linker/readme.md

     - `password` is the password defined in the password file
     - `type` set to `url` to have the service return a tiny HTML page that redirects your browser to the url in content.
 Omit to have service return the text in `content` and nothing else.

-I have three very short bash scripts I can easily recreate on any vm or remote machine or whatever wherever I need it
+I have three very short bash scripts I can easily recreate on any vm or remote machine or whatever wherever I need it.
+No installation necissary.

 #### "copying" / uploading
     curl --data "{\"content\":\"$1\",\"password\":\"<yourpassword>\"}" <linkerurl>